-As long as ACoAs have trouble facing the trauma of being childhood Victims, we can’t outgrow that state because it lives in our WIC & keeps getting acted out all over our lives.
+As long as ACoAs have trouble facing the trauma of being a Victim IN our childhood, we can’t outgrow that state because it lives in our WIC & keeps getting acted out all over our lives.
 Another ‘backwards’ ACoA pattern: while we do many destructive victim-y things to ourselves and let others do them to us, we also are masters at trying to cover up the inner wounds, the same way battered people try to hide broken bones & external bruising.

 a.
 Normal can mean what is average for any location or situation, but may be positive or negative & is never absolute : It’s the norm for people in a bar to drink a lot.
 It’s the norm for men in prison to be raped.
 It’s the norm for children of addicts to be scarred.
 OR It’s the norm for great teachers to produce some excellent students.
 It’s the norm for country air to be healthier than city air.
 It’s the norm for money to make life easier

 b.
 Normal can also mean anything that is the opposite of unhealthy, & is only positive: Normal is to be a whole human being.
 Normal is being happy & productive, with satisfying relationships.
 Normal is to care for ourselves.
 Normal is being part of a community & helping others.
 Normal is for love to heal …..